 Case

-A multiword identifier is a single string that represent a series of words.
-Each word is formatted with a certain word case, then joined together with an optional delimiter.
-The format of the words, known as a pattern, along with the delimeter is what we will call a string case, or simply, a case.
+When representing words as a single identifier, each word is formatted with a certain word case, then joined together with a delimiter.
+This pattern along with the a delimeter is what we define as a string case, or simply, a case.

 $$\text{case} \coloneqq (\text{pattern}, \text{delimiter})$$